 It is believed that capsaicin makes it harder for the nerve cells to send the brain pain messages.
 However, the drugs are not very strong and are therefore used only on minor pain that is found close to the surface of the skin.

-Lifestyle changes, as mentioned earlier, are vital in the treatment of neuropathy.
+There are several all natural, home remedies for peripheral neuropathy such as lifestyle changes which are effective in the treatment of neuropathy.
 Besides what has already been mentioned, people may want to manage their stress levels and engage in proper foot care, protecting the feet as well as the skin.

-Furthermore, they can consider warm water treatment and chiropractic massages.
+Furthermore, they can consider home remedies like warm water treatments and chiropractic massages.
 Increasing levels of hydration has also been found to be of benefit, but the water should be clean and filtered.
 Avoiding both alcohol and smoking is equally important.